 Movements in share prices can have an impact on the global economy.
 Most famously the Wall Street Crash of 1929 was an important factor in precipitating bank closures and the great depression of the 1930s.
 Whilst this was the most dramatic example, movements in share prices can have an influence over the rest of the economy.

 If the economy goes into recession or if there is a period of financial uncertainty then stock markets will generally fall reflecting the negative economic news.

-In turn a falling stock market can impact the economy.
+In turn, a falling stock market can impact the economy in a negative way.

-- Falling share prices make it more difficult for firms to raise money on the stock markets, limiting investment.
+- Falling share prices make it more difficult for companies to raise finance on the stock markets, leading to lower private sector investment.

 Leading stock market indexes like the FTSE-100 and Dow Jones are important in the sense that it gives an indication of the health of the biggest economies.
 Rising shares are a good sign, falling shares a bad sign, but in the short term, a lot of price movements can be due to speculation.

 Readers Question: A company issues stock and sells it in a primary market at a fixed price.
 In that case, do fluctuations in the stock market affect specific companies?
 In other words, when the stock value of company crashes, is that company affected at all?

 If the company sells 10,000 shares at £1, then it receives £10,000 which it can use for investment.
 If the share price then fluctuates, it doesn’t change the initial sum the firm gained.
 For example, if the share price fell to 60p, the firm would still have the initial investment of £10,000.
 However, if the share price collapsed it would affect the company in some ways: